Thomascountz/petri_dish/README.md

 ## Introduction

 Welcome to Petri Dish!
 This project is a Ruby-based library designed to provide functionality for genetic algorithms.
-Petridish uses concepts from genetics and natural selection to solve optimization problems.
+PetriDish uses concepts from genetics and natural selection to solve optimization problems.
 This library is designed to be flexible and configurable, allowing you to create and customize your own genetic algorithms.

 ## Overview of Genetic Algorithms